psgonza/bynario_posts/2015-07-16-cleaning-up-my-feedly-subscriptions.markdown

 ```

 As usual, there is ***a lot*** of room for improvement...
-1) It is not quick, because it is single-thread, and it has to wait for the http connection to timeout
+1. It is not quick, because it is single-thread, and it has to wait for the http connection to timeout.
-2) Any error code above 400 will make the link to be removed...
+2. Any error code above 400 will make the link to be removed...
 Some error codes 5xx are "temporary server errors", but after a couple of executions,those as well.